gitbutlerapp/design-core/README.md

 # Design Tokens Craft
-A place where we generate design tokens for the app
+The place where we generate design tokens for the app